 Low usage, especially zero usage within a given time frame, is the primary criteria for weeding.
 This is not a preference for popular over scholarly content, rather it is a recognition that lack of use is indicative of any item which no longer supports the curriculum of the university.
-The appropriate time frame may vary significantly from subject to subject.
+The appropriate time frame will be determined subject by subject.
 Other factors to consider in the weeding process include:

 - Item does not meet current collection guidelines